Thank you for getting involved!

 Your support will help us to make this campaign a success.
 We have put together a guide which contains all of the information you need to support NBIC in delivering the campaign.

 If you have an idea for an activity or if you’re interested in writing something on a biofilm related topic close to your heart, please contact NBIC’s Communications Manager Natasha Nater.
-Take a look at our blog page for some inspiration!
+Take a look at our Research in Focus and our Reflections blogs for some inspiration!

 #BiofilmAware social media assets